UAE VAT Late Payment Penalty: Complete Guide for 2026

 Case:

-A Trading company in the UAE with quarterly VAT filing periods filed their Q2 return for 2025 on time (i.e. July 28) but paid the tax liability of AED 80,000 on by August 3.
+A Trading company in the UAE with quarterly VAT filing periods filed their Q2 return for 2025 on time (i.e. July 28) but paid the tax liability of AED 80,000 after the payment due date.

 FTA calculation:

-• No 4% monthly fine (as payment made before 30 days)
+• No 4% monthly fine (as payment was made within 30 days)

 • Total penalty will be AED 1,600

-After the review on this case by Flying Colour, the firm submitted a request for reconsideration citing the delay on the bank part, but FTA rejected the same stating that funds reached after the due date are automatically penalised.
+After the review of this case by Flying Colour, the firm submitted a request for reconsideration citing the delay on the bank part, but FTA rejected the same, stating that funds received after the due date are automatically penalised.

-Lesson learned: Initiate for VAT payments at least 2 working days before the deadline.
+Lesson learned: Initiate VAT payments at least 2 working days before the deadline.

 Summary of VAT Payment Penalties